salmonb/webfx/.github/README.md

 ## Enterprise demo (soon)

 [Modality](https://github.com/modalityone/modality) is the first real-world Enterprise-level WebFX application in development.
-Here are a few wireframes (WebFX will provide all the components required for these UIs):
+Here are a few wireframes of the back-office (WebFX will provide all the components required for these UIs):

 <table>
 <tr>